- Brand name

 For heart failure

 The usual starting dose is 5 mg taken once a day.
-In most patients, effective doses are between 10 and 20 mg a day.
-Your doctor will advise whether the dose is to be taken as a single dose or as two separate doses.
+In most patients, effective doses are between 10 mg and 20 mg a day.
+Your doctor will advise whether the dose is to be taken as a single dose or as two separate doses (one in the morning and one at night).

 How to take it